vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 [Controlled folder access](controlled-folders.md) monitors apps for activities that are detected as malicious and protects the contents of certain (protected) folders on Windows devices.
 Controlled folder access allows only trusted apps to access protected folders, such as common system folders (including boot sectors) and other folders that you specify.
 You can allow certain apps or signed executables to access protected folders by defining exclusions.

-For more information, sSee [Customize controlled folder access](customize-controlled-folders.md).
+For more information, See [Customize controlled folder access](customize-controlled-folders.md).

 ### Automation folder exclusions